THE EVOLVING CARCERAL LANDSCAPE IN AMERICA

 -

-Students and activists will lead us in a closing call to action.
+Students, scholars, activists, policymakers, and community members will come together in a closing call to action and collaboration.
 How can we take the lessons and reflections of this weekend forward, and confront the evolving carceral landscape in our own communities?
 What can we do to support existing anti-carceral struggles across the state and the country?
 Let’s look forward together.

 Full list of speakers to be announced soon